sstrelsov/data-checker/README.md

 # Law Firm Data Verification Script
 Jupyter Notebook for verifying quality of contractor-entered law firm data.
+Allows for dynamic verification.
+Randomly selects a user-specified number of entries to allow for efficient verification of data quality.

 ## Setup
 ### Required Packages